-Grace Hopper once said, “the most dangerous phrase in the language is “we’ve always done it this way.”
+Grace Hopper once said, ‘The most dangerous phrase in the language is “we’ve always done it this way.”’
 When you join a new business, it can often be overwhelming at first, but fairly quickly you begin to start thinking of ways that you can drive innovation and fix processes.
-Senior positions are all about squeezing every bit of value you have out of your resources to smash your KPIs and exceed expectations.
+Senior positions are all about squeezing every bit of value you have out of your resources to achieve your KPIs and exceed expectations.
 Consistently innovating should be at the forefront of all employees with ambitions to enter senior management.

 5. Keep ahead of the curve

-Senior staff steer the ship – that means they need to be agile in case of choppy waters ahead.
-Amidst rapid advances in technology and shifting customer demands, senior leaders must make it a priority to keep abreast of new industry trends so as to not find themselves drowning under a wave of change.
+Senior staff steer the ship, and that means they need to be agile in case of choppy waters ahead.
+Amidst rapid advances in technology, shifting customer demands, and remote working, senior leaders must make it a priority to keep abreast of new industry trends to not find themselves drowning under a wave of change.
 Ensure you are learning the most up-to-date developments of your sector and that you are applying these new discoveries into your day to day working life.

 6. Never stop learning

 On that note, the best leaders are those who are never complacent nor satisfied with resting on their laurels.
 If you want to be considered for a promotion either in your own company or for a senior role elsewhere, your focus should be on growing your knowledge and expanding your skillset.
-Consider taking a course in leadership at a night school or pursuing a return to fulltime academia with an MBA or a specialist qualification through training and college courses.
+Consider taking a leadership course; pursue an MBA or a specialist qualification through training and college courses.

 7. Take accountability